Skip to main content

 • Captions

-Basically, there are two kinds of drilling technologies: mechanical and laser drilling.
+There are two types of drilling techniques: mechanical and laser drilling.

 pcb-laser-drilling.jpg

-Mechanical drills are less precise but easy to execute.
-This drilling technology uses drill bits.
+It uses rotating drill bits to create holes in printed circuit boards.
 The smallest hole diameter that can be drilled by these drills is about 6 mil (0.006”).

 Mechanical drill limitations